 Metals and other elements can be naturally present in food or can enter food as a result of human activities such as industrial and agricultural processes.

-Heavy metals can be found in meat, fish, minerals, dairy, infant formulae, cereals and vegetables.
+Heavy metals can be found in meat, fish, minerals, dairy, infant formula, cereals and vegetables.

 These heavy metals may create adverse health effects.
 Exposure to large concentrations of lead can affect the central nervous system, the kidneys and the immune system.
 In children, even at low levels, lead is associated with impaired cognitive function, including reduced IQ, behaviour difficulties and other problems.